 "Gaga" works as a nickname both for Gaea and her real name, Gabrielle.

 Season 3 events make any action Omega Zell takes to walk in Fantöm's footsteps even more significant since Fantöm's assassin turned Twilight Warrior avatar never existed as far as official records are concerned and his second go at Twilight Warrior was done as an elementalist.
 Anytime Omega Zell does something because Fantöm did it before, he's basically keeping Fantöm's actions from going forgotten due to the fact that they are the very reason for his own.
 Donteuil can always try denying that Fantöm's first avatar ever existed, but it makes things more difficult if someone is dedicating his life to repeating its feats.
+Also, comic eight has Gaea point out that Fantöm, for a long time, has kept his high status only because of people in high places helping him out.
+While Omega Zell is lucky to be in Justice by the end of Season 4 and before the beginning of the fourth novel, his status is already somewhat tarnished by the fact that he got there through a connection-induced back door.

 For someone set on joining the Justice guild and a real-life reporter, how could Omega Zell not know that a woman is taking care of admissions and part of the main roster, that their top healer is in his late teens, or at least their online aliases ?
 May even lapse into In-UniverseCritical Research Failure when he would have known that the tennisman he was going to interview could be Sparadrap just by having looked up Ystos's real name (which must not be hard to find) at some point.
 May enventually be explained by his obsession with Fantöm, but he has no good reason to have researched only him, especially if he was hoping to work by his side.